-Waiver of Fees and Charges: Fees and charges which may present a barrier to the enrollment or transfer of a homeless child or youth may be waived in the
+Waiver of Fees and Charges: Fees and charges which may present a barrier to the enrollment or transfer of a homeless child or youth may be waived in the discretion of the superintendent or the superintendent's designee.

 Enrollment Requirements/Placement: Enrollment requirements which may constitute a barrier to the education of the homeless child or youth may be waived at the discretion of the superintendent or the superintendent's designee.
 If the District is unable to determine the grade level of the student because of missing or incomplete records, the District will administer tests or utilize other reasonable means to determine the appropriate grade level for the child.